pedrosdev/odin-landing-page/README.md

 # Introduction

-Simple landing page built with flexbox layout.
+Simple landing page built with flexbox layout.\
+Still need to do some fine-tuning and maybe some corrections.

 ## Learning goals: